 Please note that acceptance into ESN does not guarantee acceptance into New York Film Academy.
+The ESL School at NYFA and New York Film Academy are two separate schools.
 In order to be fully accepted into New York Film Academy, students must either complete Level 4 (Level 5 for MFA) at ESN or receive a TOEFL iBT score of 68 (79 for MFA) or an IELTS score of 5.5 (6.5 for MFA).
 Students must also submit all other needed admissions documents for New York Film Academy.